paperboatz/solecast/README.md

 # solecast

-# My first project.
+# My web app.
 Thanks for taking a look!